 The Cabin Layouts, courtesy of SeatGuru + best places to sit.

 I didn’t get the best seat on the plane.
 You have to pay in advance and I’m just not into that.
 If you’re interested which is best…read here.

-I ended up with 14 J. The way that the seats are configured create a situation where you’re basically staring the person sitting next to you.
+I ended up with 58 J. The seat configuration creates a situation where you’re basically staring the person sitting next to you.
 As you can see in the picture below, the seats are head to toe with a space in between that features a privacy screen that can be raised and lowered.

 You can also see in this picture that you don’t have a pod ( like you would on American) and that the passengers sitting on the inside have to step over those on the aisle.
 The windows seats definitely have more privacy, light, and I think it’s arguably better stepping over, than being stepped over, but that’s personal preference.
 The window seats also have more storage.

 Other than the lack of direct aisle access for every seat…the lack of storage is my second biggest complaint.